Through more than seven years on the market, Stardew Valley has somehow managed to remain one of the most popular farming sims out there.

-The game, developed by Eric “ConcernedApe” Barone, allows players to bask in the seemingly simple ⏤ but actually quite challenging ⏤ task of keeping up and running a farm.
+The game, developed by Eric “ConcernedApe” Barone, allows players to bask in the seemingly simple ⏤ but actually quite challenging ⏤ task of running a farm.
 Delivered in charming, colorful 8-bit art, this game is far more than it seems on the surface.
 While developing and maintaining a bustling farm ⏤ ranch, really, since you can also add livestock into the mix ⏤ is at the core of this 2016 title, it also incorporates a number of side quests and gameplay options that help the game stay surprisingly fast-paced and interesting.

 The best crops in Stardew Valley